protesilaos/my-website/_games/2026-08-27-bravely-default-ii.md

 around doing nothing for another three turns while the rest are holding on to dear life on their normal one-action-per-turn basis.

 It is simple and super effective!
-In the common base, this system lets you blitz through random enemy encounters.
+In the common case, this system lets you blitz through random enemy encounters.
 Go full _Bravely_ on the monsters and you will most probably consign them to oblivion before they have a chance to fight back.
 A single turn is enough to win the